 Additionally, there are questions regarding whether the coin is a necessity because banks already process payments in a similar manner.

-Conversely, some believe that JPM Coin is the answer to the SWIFT payment system, featuring much faster settlement times, smaller costs as well as reduced error margins.
+Some believe that JPM Coin is the answer to the SWIFT payment system, featuring much faster settlement times, smaller costs as well as reduced error margins.

 While the bitcoin community may not take kindly to a bank-issued blockchain-based digital currency, the launch of JPM Coin marks a milestone for blockchain technology adoption in the financial industry.
 This is a development that we are almost guaranteed to see more of in the future.